ru4ls/ComfyUI_Wan/README.md

 ### Image-to-Video Generation
 1. First frame: Provide a URL to an image (e.g., "https://example.com/your_image.png")
-2. Prompt: "a cat swimming under the water, suddenly a barracuda swim cross over him, the cat looks suprised and suddenly attracting to the fish."
+2. Prompt: "a cat running in the grass"
 3. Output directory: "./videos" (default) or any custom path
 4. To preview: Connect the output to a "Load Video (Path)" node from ComfyUI-VideoHelperSuite